masonelmore/esi/docs/IndustryApi.md

 > []GetCharactersCharacterIdMining200Ok GetCharactersCharacterIdMining(ctx, characterId, optional)
 Character mining ledger

-Paginated record of all mining done by a character for the past 30 days   --- Alternate route: `/dev/characters/{character_id}/mining/`  Alternate route: `/legacy/characters/{character_id}/mining/`  Alternate route: `/v1/characters/{character_id}/mining/`  --- This route is cached for up to 600 seconds
+Paginated record of all mining done by a character for the past 30 days  ---  This route is cached for up to 600 seconds

 ### Required Parameters